 Since orzo pasta is so light and fluffy, the lemony dressing soaks into the pasta and bathes the vegetables.
-Not only is lemony orzo salad easy to make, but it can also be dressed and made ahead of time.
+Lemony orzo salad is easy to make and can also be dressed and made ahead of time.

 Although the salad's main highlights are the orzo and the lemony dressing, the vegetables complement each other.
 Even though you can choose any of your favorite vegetables, I selected a few of my favorite ingredients.